 The key difference between an app and a website is that apps are created from scratch by a software developer and not just created by a designer or built from a template.
 Apps typically do a lot more than just display text and images on a screen.
 Apps will have some clever functionality that manipulates and processes data in a way that is designed to be of real benefit to the user.

 This definition of an app is not entirely set in stone.
 There are several examples of otherwise simple websites with features that might require some custom programming.
 For example, an estate agent might have a website showing properties for sale but with an advanced search feature that allows users to find properties within the range of a specific postcode.
-You could argue that this feature alone turns this simple website into an online app.
+One might argue that this feature alone turns this simple website into an online app.

 How will I build my app?